grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 The next morning they managed to motor out of the garbage gyre to find a patch of clear sea stretching around them in an enormous circle out to the horizon.
 By the time the sun achieved a mid-morning altitude that sent the shadow of the _Prospect's_ sail charging out over the water at an angle from the boat, the sea had turned a bright shade of slate-blue.
 A long slow deep-ocean swell rose and fell all around, giving the impression of passing through a landscape of low hills, though in a queasy way that the traveler feels like they might be standing still and the landscape is moving around them, rather than the other way around.

 Even though it was bright daylight, they could not submerge for the _Gnat_ lay on the deck of the _Prospect_, angled to one side by the rounded bottom and the weight of the water still in the bilge.
-Owen and Bastian had secured it to the deck with heavy rusted chains and thick grimy straps of webbed cotton, winched tight as piano wires.
+Gregory and Bastian had secured it to the deck with heavy rusted chains and thick grimy straps of webbed cotton, winched tight as piano wires.
 And indeed, when the wind blew through the straps and chains they hummed with droning tones cut up by the quick staccato of the straps twisting.
 On top of the drone from the straps came a number of high whistles as the wind found its way through the numerous holes in the split hull of the _Gnat_.

 All those whistling splits in the _Gnat's_ hull were the reason they could not submerge.
 The _Gnat_ was far too damaged from its brief dip below its crush depth for them to repair it at sea.
 And so it rode on top of the _Prospect_ until they could put in somewhere where repairs could be attempted.